As the old saying goes, “The apple doesn’t fall far from the tree”. I say, “Inspired by the example set by my parents, how could it?”

 My own education and professional inclinations took me in the direction of Diversity and Inclusion and Talent and Organizational Development.
 For 15 years, I’ve strived to continue my family’s legacy of diagnosing human needs, determining root causes of unworkability in our healthcare systems, and working to equalize health care outcomes for all people, while supporting the healthcare professionals called to serve those in need.

 The road to health care equality and inclusion is a challenging one.
-Over the years, I’ve found that there’s no shortage of issues to uncover, gaps to fill, and services to improve.
+Over the years, I’ve found that there are no shortage of issues to uncover, gaps to fill, and services to improve.

 Inspired by my parents’ legacy of service, I feel that I’m destined to travel this road.